eteodun/Avatto-TRV07-TS0601-_TZE200_bvrlmajk/README.md

 In most times it is necessary to re-pair two times each device in order to configure on zigbee GUI.
 You can press interview button and re-pair device. (keep pressed button ~10 Sec)
 Also, you can set manually first time Child lock, Display brightness,Screen orientation, preset mode,etc.

-In case that before was used other version, please remove devices from zigbee2mqtt and be sure that state.json and database.db is cleaned and not contain anymore these devices.

 ## Usage

 This TRV can be used in Home Assistant with automations or topics MQTT.